To build a repair economy we need:

 There is also a monumental website dedicated to the Culture of Repair with lots of links and resources, including those for educators.
 They have a more extensive list of resources and initiatives here.

-Recycling is not the first or best option for electrical and electronic devices.
+Recycling is often not the best option for electrical and electronic devices.
 It is much better to keep them in use, to maintain and repair them, refurbish them, and reuse them ( sell on or donate).
 Recycle your Electricals provides links to places in UK to sell on, repair and donate your electrical and how to recycle them properly.
 Only look to recycle them once the other options are exhausted and then do so via an electronics recycling centre to ensure that we make the most of the valuable materials within them.